Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 Version 1.1 ratified December 2008

 Changes from version 1.0.1 to version 1.1 (by section number):
-* 3.4 – intermediate pipeline values are clamped
+* 3.4 â€“ intermediate pipeline values are clamped
-* 3.5 – add `VGFontParamType` types
+* 3.5 â€“ add `VGFontParamType` types
-* 3.6 – add `VGFont` handle type
+* 3.6 â€“ add `VGFont` handle type
-* 5.2.1 – add `VG_GLYPH_ORIGIN` and `VG_MATRIX_GLYPH_USER_TO_SURFACE`
+* 5.2.1 â€“ add `VG_GLYPH_ORIGIN` and `VG_MATRIX_GLYPH_USER_TO_SURFACE`
-* 6.6 – add `VG_MATRIX_GLYPH_USER_TO_SURFACE` to `VGMatrixMode`
+* 6.6 â€“ add `VG_MATRIX_GLYPH_USER_TO_SURFACE` to `VGMatrixMode`
-* 7.2 – add Mask and Mask Layer functions and datatypes
+* 7.2 â€“ add Mask and Mask Layer functions and datatypes
-* 9 – glyphs use the glyph-user-to-surface transformation
+* 9 â€“ glyphs use the glyph-user-to-surface transformation
-* 10.2 – add `VG_A_1` and `VG_A_4` image formats
+* 10.2 â€“ add `VG_A_1` and `VG_A_4` image formats
-* 11 – add Text chapter, renumber following chapters
+* 11 â€“ add Text chapter, renumber following chapters
-* 12.4 – lower minimum value for `VG_MAX_GAUSSIAN_ST_DEVIATION`
+* 12.4 â€“ lower minimum value for `VG_MAX_GAUSSIAN_ST_DEVIATION`
 * 2.8, 13.1 add Color Transformation pipeline stage

 Version 1.0.1 ratified January 2007

 Changes from version 1.0 to version 1.0.1 (by section number):
-* 3.2 – clarification: `VGboolean` is an enumeration
+* 3.2 â€“ clarification: `VGboolean` is an enumeration
-* 3.4.1 – provide further explanation of linear pixel formats
+* 3.4.1 â€“ provide further explanation of linear pixel formats
-* 5.2 – new behavior: restrict values of count parameter in vgGet/Set*v, vgGet/SetParameter*v; describe error behavior of getters
+* 5.2 â€“ new behavior: restrict values of count parameter in vgGet/Set*v, vgGet/SetParameter*v; describe error behavior of getters
-* 5.2.1 – change default value of `VG_FILTER_FORMAT_LINEAR` and `VG_RENDERING_QUALITY`; add `VG_SCREEN_LAYOUT` parameter; add `VG_STROKE_DASH_PHASE_RESET` parameter
+* 5.2.1 â€“ change default value of `VG_FILTER_FORMAT_LINEAR` and `VG_RENDERING_QUALITY`; add `VG_SCREEN_LAYOUT` parameter; add `VG_STROKE_DASH_PHASE_RESET` parameter
-* 6.2 – define behavior of `VG_SCREEN_LAYOUT` parameter
+* 6.2 â€“ define behavior of `VG_SCREEN_LAYOUT` parameter
 * 8.3.4-5 clarify join behavior for smooth segments following line segments
-* 8.4 – change behavior of elliptical arcs with one radius equal to 0
+* 8.4 â€“ change behavior of elliptical arcs with one radius equal to 0
-* 8.5 – typo: `VG_PATH_FORMAT_STANDARD` is passed to vgCreatePath, not vgAppendPathData
+* 8.5 â€“ typo: `VG_PATH_FORMAT_STANDARD` is passed to vgCreatePath, not vgAppendPathData
-* 8.5.2 – clarification: conversion of path segments from relative to absolute form takes place during rendering
+* 8.5.2 â€“ clarification: conversion of path segments from relative to absolute form takes place during rendering
-* 8.6.7-8– new behavior: vgTransformPath and vgInterpolatePath promote HLINE and VLINE segments to general (2- coordinate) form; the parameterization of transformed elliptical arc segments is undefined
+* 8.6.7-8â€“ new behavior: vgTransformPath and vgInterpolatePath promote HLINE and VLINE segments to general (2- coordinate) form; the parameterization of transformed elliptical arc segments is undefined
-* 8.6.11 – clarification: normalization of tangents; approximate computation of path length
+* 8.6.11 â€“ clarification: normalization of tangents; approximate computation of path length
-* 8.7.1 – clarification: implicit closure takes place during rendering
+* 8.7.1 â€“ clarification: implicit closure takes place during rendering
-* 8.7.3 – clarification: definition and illustration of the miter length
+* 8.7.3 â€“ clarification: definition and illustration of the miter length
-* 8.7.4 – clarification: stroke generation takes place in user coordinates.
+* 8.7.4 â€“ clarification: stroke generation takes place in user coordinates.
-* 8.7.4-5– Add new behavior controlled by `VG_STROKE_DASH_PHASE_RESET`
+* 8.7.4-5â€“ Add new behavior controlled by `VG_STROKE_DASH_PHASE_RESET`
-* 9 – paint coordinates must be evaluated within 1/8 of a pixel; clarify source of user transform Tu
+* 9 â€“ paint coordinates must be evaluated within 1/8 of a pixel; clarify source of user transform Tu
-* 9.3.3 – add `VG_PAINT_COLOR_RAMP_PREMULTIPLIED` flag to control whether gradient colors are interpolated in premultiplied form
+* 9.3.3 â€“ add `VG_PAINT_COLOR_RAMP_PREMULTIPLIED` flag to control whether gradient colors are interpolated in premultiplied form
-* 9.3.3 – new behavior: count must be a multiple of 5 in vgSetParameter for color ramp stops (see 5.2); simplify description of rules for repeat and reflect pad modes
+* 9.3.3 â€“ new behavior: count must be a multiple of 5 in vgSetParameter for color ramp stops (see 5.2); simplify description of rules for repeat and reflect pad modes
-* 10.2 – add new values to `VGImageFormat` enumeration
+* 10.2 â€“ add new values to `VGImageFormat` enumeration
-* 10.5 – clarification: vgImageSubData clamps premultiplied color values to their corresponding alpha values
+* 10.5 â€“ clarification: vgImageSubData clamps premultiplied color values to their corresponding alpha values
-* 10.8 – clarify behavior of `VG_DRAW_IMAGE_NORMAL` when the source has an alpha channel; new behavior: when a projective transformation is enabled, vgDrawImage always uses `VG_DRAW_IMAGE_NORMAL` mode; clarify behavior when a linear source image is used in `VG_DRAW_IMAGE_MULTIPLY` mode
+* 10.8 â€“ clarify behavior of `VG_DRAW_IMAGE_NORMAL` when the source has an alpha channel; new behavior: when a projective transformation is enabled, vgDrawImage always uses `VG_DRAW_IMAGE_NORMAL` mode; clarify behavior when a linear source image is used in `VG_DRAW_IMAGE_MULTIPLY` mode
-* 10.9.1 – clarification: vgWritePixels clamps premultiplied color values to their corresponding alpha values
+* 10.9.1 â€“ clarification: vgWritePixels clamps premultiplied color values to their corresponding alpha values
-* 12.4 – clarification: input color values are clamped at 1
+* 12.4 â€“ clarification: input color values are clamped at 1
-* 14.3.2 – clarify display dependency of vgGetString
+* 14.3.2 â€“ clarify display dependency of vgGetString
-* 14.3.2 – vgGetString(`VG_VERSION`) returns the specification version.
+* 14.3.2 â€“ vgGetString(`VG_VERSION`) returns the specification version.
-* 16.1.6 – typo: error in vguArc pseudo-code
+* 16.1.6 â€“ typo: error in vguArc pseudo-code
-* 18 – remove enumerated values `VG_PATH_DATATYPE_INVALID` and `VG_IMAGE_FORMAT_INVALID` Version 1.0 ratified August 2005
+* 18 â€“ remove enumerated values `VG_PATH_DATATYPE_INVALID` and `VG_IMAGE_FORMAT_INVALID` Version 1.0 ratified August 2005

 # 22 Acknowledgments